charbelraffoul/ada-website/index.md

 <h2>Oil price regimes over time</h2>

 <p class="ds-lead">
 Before introducing the bosses, it helps to look at the full picture.
 The figure below shows the monthly Brent oil price level, with the three periods we focus on highlighted.
 </p>

 <p class="ds-lead">
 These shaded regions are not based on short-term price movements, but on clear breaks in the level, volatility, and persistence of oil prices.
 Each period reflects a distinct market environment in which oil shocks play out differently.
 </p>

 <figure class="ds-figure">
   <img
-    src="{{ '/assets/img/oil_regime.png' | relative_url }}"
+    src="{{ '/assets/img/brent_level_regimes.png' | relative_url }}"
-    alt="Brent oil price with regime markers"
+    alt="Monthly Brent oil price level with regime markers" style="width:100%; border-radius:12px;"
-    style="width:100%; border-radius:12px;"
   >
   <figcaption class="ds-caption">